-The next-gen Range Rover Sport development has begun, and prototypes have been put on public roads for testing now.
-The 2023 Range Rover Sport could arrive about a year after the 2022 Range Rover, probably at the end of next year.
+Real-world testing of the next-gen Range Rover Sport is underway, and prototypes have been put on public roads in Britain.
+The new Range Rover Sport could arrive about a year after the 2022 Range Rover, with the grand unveiling around the end of next year.
 Featured is a spy shot passed on by TopElectricSUV reader Samantha, spotted near Corgarff Viewpoint.

-Evidence gathered from test mule sightings like Samantha’s suggests that the Range Rover Sport will once again assume the role of a younger sibling of the Range Rover.
-At least the stately proportions and signature design cues will be retained.
-Progress will be evolutionary on the looks front, although that’s exactly what loyal customers would seek in the next generation.
+Evidence gathered from test mule sightings like Samantha’s suggests that the Range Rover Sport will yet again assume the role of a younger sibling of the Range Rover.
+At least the stately proportions and signature design cues would be retained.
+Progress will be evolutionary on the looks, although that’s exactly what loyal customers would seek in the subsequent model generation.

-The next-gen Range Rover Sport would have visibly shorter rear overhangs compared to the next-gen Range Rover.
-Another difference between the two is likely to be a more strongly tapering tail on the Sport model, a design feature that may remind some of the Range Rover SV Coupe that never made it to production.
-This means that once again, JLR will be able to disguise the 5+2 SUV as a sportier five-seater.
+The next-gen Range Rover Sport has visibly short overhangs compared to the next-gen Range Rover.
+Another difference between the SUVs is a strongly tapering tail on the Sport, a design feature that may remind some of the Range Rover SV Coupe that was not mass-produced.
+Using a softer roof and a different tail, JLR can disguise the 5+2 SUV as a sporty five-seater.

-More extensive changes could be seen on the inside, although JLR designers may repeat the classical SUV elements like chunky four-spoke steering, fat dashboard, vertical AC vents, and so on.
-In one of the prototypes, Auto Express reader Peter Siu has spotted a large central screen, which could be the Pivi Pro infotainment system’s 11.4-inch unit.
+More extensive changes could be seen on the inside, although JLR designers may repeat the classical SUV elements like chunky four-spoke steering, a chunky dashboard, vertical AC vents, and so on.
+In one of the prototypes, Auto Express reader Peter Siu spotted a large central screen, which could be the Pivi Pro infotainment system’s 11.4-inch unit.
 More information on the interior is bound to emerge later this year when the bigger Range Rover is previewed.

 Platform & Powertrains

 The RR Sport will be underpinned by the new MLA (Modular Longitudinal Architecture) platform that was supposed to debut in the next-gen Jaguar XJ, which was canceled early this year.
 The MLA platform supports full electrification.
-So, a Range Rover Sport EV/Range Rover Sport Electric should follow in a few years, possibly with powertrains co-developed with BMW Group.
-At launch, partial electrification should be standard across the range, with mild hybrid and plug-in hybrid technologies.
+So, a Range Rover EV/Range Rover Sport EV should follow in a few years.
+At launch, partial electrification should be standard across the range, with mild-hybrid and plug-in hybrid technologies.

 Price & Release Date

-The next-gen Range Rover Sport may hit the U.S. showrooms in early 2023, at prices starting around USD 72,000.
+The next-gen Range Rover Sport’s prices could start at around USD 72,000.